Core Workflow#

 .bedand.tsvfile in the regions directory separatelyPerforms statistical testing for differential methylation on each region file (see Calling differentially methylated regions (DMRs))

-Analyses both 5mC and 5hmC modifications separately
+Analyses 5mC and 5hmC modifications separately (and modC if included)

 Analyses all available condition pairs from the metadata, preserving the sample sheet order for use with the